WHAT’S A DONOR ADVISED FUND?

 GIFTING APPRECIATED STOCK TO YOUR DONOR ADVISED FUND

 To really compound the tax savings inherent with a DAF, we recommend donating appreciated stock positions from your taxable accounts.
 You avoid capital gains taxes, get full value of the gifted equities in the form of the tax deduction and the assets grow tax-free until distributed to a qualified charity.
+Be sure you only contribute shares that you have held for at least twelve months.
+For any shares held less than twelve months you can only deduct your cost basis.

 BUNDLING CHARITABLE DONATIONS TO OFFSET INCOME WINDFALLS